FAQ

 Set a balance adjustment for your first period to match your current bank balance

-Example: If you have $15,000 in the bank on Dec 31, 2024, set your rollover balance to $15,000 starting Jan 1, 2025.
+Example: If you wish to start budgeting from Jan 1, 2025 and had $15,000 in the bank on Dec 31, 2024, set your rollover balance to $15,000 starting Jan 1, 2025.

 From then on, your Net Total Available will stay aligned with your actual bank balance.